 This is known as the +/- 10% rule.
 The proposal breaks this rule in over half of the wards.
+In some cases the difference in representation is extreme.

-This in itself should be a cause for alarm.
+This in itself should be a cause for alarm

 However, even more alarming is the fact that over-representation, above what the law allows, occurs only in rural wards.
 Under-representation, below what the law allows, occurs only in urban wards.